 Making learning accessible to all students is a priority for this energetic educator, who personalises his lesson plans to foster creativity and professionalism among his Year 7 to 10 classes.
 He believes design teachers must consider the challenges of each project and then provide the necessary information and support to allow students to flourish, succeed, and surpass their own expectations.

 “During my time working in the design department at a specialist technical school in the UK, I realised the benefits of working with visionaries,” he explains.
 “These inspiring teachers allowed students to reach their potential, empowering them to explore their interests within the parameters of the curriculum framework.”

-“ACG provides a flexible curriculum that allows for conceptual learning and skill-based activities, as well as serving the personalised needs of its students.
-It is important to provide rigorous, yet achievable challenges that allow students to become independent, responsible life-long learners who strive for excellence, not only for themselves but for their peers and community around them.”
+“At ACG, we offer a flexible curriculum that allows for conceptual learning and skill-based activities, as well as serving the personalised needs of our students.
+It is important for us to provide rigorous, yet achievable challenges that allow students to become independent, responsible life-long learners who strive for excellence, not only for themselves but for their peers and community around them.”

 “I was challenged by a disengaged student who didn’t want to be in school, let alone in design class.
-It wasn’t that the student wasn’t able, it was just tasks at the time lacked purpose.
-I realised I needed to shift my teaching style to focus on the individual, allowing for discussion whilst providing support and encouragement within a safe environment.
+I realised I needed to shift my teaching style to focus on the individual, allowing for discussion whilst providing support and encouragement.